 Ingredients

-- 1/2 teaspoon kosher salt
+- 1/2 teaspoon Diamond kosher salt

-- 1/2 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-Ruby Chocolate Glaze
+White Chocolate Glaze

 Instructions

-- Add all of the flour at once, turn the mixer to low speed and mix until all the flour is mixed in and the dough is soft but still slightly crumbly.
-Scrape the sides and bottoms of the bowl.
-Add the freeze-dried raspberries and mix on low speed until the berries are barely mixed into the dough.
+- Add the freeze-dried raspberries and mix on low speed until the berries are barely mixed into the dough.
 The dough will be marbled red and white with visible bits of freeze-dried berries.

 - Turn the cookie dough out onto a lightly floured surface.
 You can also use a large piece of parchment paper or Silpat.

-- Roll the dough out to 1/4-inch thick.
-Use a 2-inch or 3-inch heart-shaped or round cookie cutter to cut out the cookies.
-Place the cookies on a parchment-lined cookie sheet about 1-inch apart.
+- Use a 2-inch or 3-inch heart-shaped or round cookie cutter to cut out the cookies.

-- Take the cookies out of the oven and allow them to cool for about 5 minutes on the cookie sheet before moving them to a cookie rack to completely cool.
+- Bake the cookies for 15-17 minutes.
+The bottom of the cookies will be lightly golden brown.
+Take the cookies out of the oven and allow them to cool for about 5 minutes on the baking sheet before moving them to a wire cooling rack to completely cool.

-Ruby Chocolate Glaze
+White Chocolate Glaze

-How to Coat the Cookies
+Decorate the Cookies

 - When all the cookies are done, allow the chocolate to set.
 The chocolate will take about 90 minutes to set at room temperature, but you can speed the drying by refrigerating the cookies.
-The cookies can be stored at room temperature in an airtight container for up to 2 weeks.

 Notes

-- Unsalted Butter - 1/2 cup (16 tablespoons)
+• Unsalted Butter: 1 cup (16 tablespoons)

-- Granulated Sugar - 1/2 cup + 2 tablespoons
+• Granulated Sugar: 1/2 cup + 2 tablespoons

 sallybr says